TonicAI/structural-export-workspace/README.md

 ## Inputs

-- `api-key` (required): Structural API key with access to the workspace
+- `api_key` (required): Structural API key with access to the workspace
-- `workspace-id` (required): ID of the Structural workspace to export
+- `workspace_id` (required): ID of the Structural workspace to export
 - `base-url` (optional): Base URL for Structural API, defaults to 'https://app.tonic.ai'
-- `output-path` (optional): Path where the export file will be saved, defaults to 'workspace-export.json'
+- `output_path` (optional): Path where the export file will be saved, defaults to 'workspace-export.json'

 ## Outputs

-- `export-path`: Path to the exported workspace configuration file
+- `export_path`: Path to the exported workspace configuration file

 ## Example Usage